bengisutozoglu/Electricity-Price-Guessing-with-Machine-Learning/README.md

 # Electricity-Price-Guessing-with-Machine-Learning
 Electricity Price Guessing with Machine Learning Algorithms

-The purpose of the software is to use the average data for 2019.
-Electricity prices using different machine learning methods is to guess.
-Estimation, using different regression methods is carried out.
-Dependent variables of the week in the literature days, seasons, amount of demand, amount of production and natural gas prices.
+The purpose of the software is to predict electricity prices with different machine learning methods using average data for 2019.
+Estimation is performed using different regression methods.
+In the literature, the dependent variables of the week are days, seasons, demand amount, production amount and natural gas prices.
-• The program is written in Python, and any Python can be used in an environment.
+• The program is written in Python and can be used in any Python environment.

 Steps for the user to calculate the wholesale electricity price:
  1) He must select and enter the variables on the interface and click the price button.